ENCODE-DCC/caper/README.md

 	```

 	You can still use your own ZIP file as `-p` in the command line arguments then Cromweller's automatic subworkflow packing will be disabled.

+* **Special label** (`str_label`): You have a string label, specified with `-s` or `--str-label`, for your workflow so that you can search for your workflow by this label instead of Cromwell's workflow UUID (e.g. `f12526cb-7ed8-4bfa-8e2e-a463e94a61d0`).
+This label will be written to Cromwell's original `labels.json` under a key `cromweller-str-label`.
+This label will be shown as `str_label` when you list all workflows by using `cromweller list`.
+See above `cromweller list` example and see

 ## Usage